SEIR-7-06/Github-collaboration-guide/README.md

 - Make sure everyone knows there are new changes available to be pulled down.

-- **EVERYONE** (including Team Member B) save edits to their working branch and and update all local branches.
+- **EVERYONE** (including team member making the changes) save edits to their working branch and and update all local branches.

     - `git add -A && git commit -m "message"` in working branch.